rahulgopinath/rahulgopinath.github.io/index.md

 The example above shows a simple evocative expression that guarantees that the inputs produced from the corresponding evocative grammar will have at least one empty key, and no _null_ key values.
+These evocative expressions can not only be used as precise generators but also as supercharged semantic pattern matchers similar to Semgrep.

 <h3>Test suite and test case effectiveness</h3>